cleanlab/examples/DEVELOPMENT.md

     [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/cleanlab/examples/blob/master/{ relative path to notebook }.ipynb)
     ```

-    and replace the `{ relative path to notebook }` portion with the path to the notebook relative to the root folder.
+    Replace the `{ relative path to notebook }` portion with the path to the notebook relative to the root folder.

     > eg. the [find_label_errors_iris](find_label_errors_iris/find_label_errors_iris.ipynb) notebook will have a relative path of `find_label_errors_iris/find_label_errors_iris.ipynb` and will have the badge
     >